The hot springs in La Fortuna de San Carlos, and especially our property, are located approximately 2.5 km northeast of the volcano

 - The hot springs that come from our sources which pass through hydraulic pumps with filters.

 - The hot springs, remain constantly running through our property, so we never found in stagnant conditions.

-- In addition, the bodies of hot water have a general cleaning every two days.
+- In addition, the bodies of hot water have a general cleaning regularly.

 - Other bodies of water, not hot, maintain strict control treatment with chlorine.

 Some general recommendations for the use of the hot springs are: